raydac/netbeans-mmd-plugin/README.md

 # Changelog
 __1.4.7 (SNAPSHOT)__
+- ALL: added support of "smart text paste" with splitting to topics (inactive by default)
 - SR:  embedded Java updated to 11.0.4
-- SR: PlantUML updated to 1.2019.8
+- SR:  PlantUML updated to 1.2019.10
 - SR:  fixed autofocusing in topic edit dialogs [#56](https://github.com/raydac/netbeans-mmd-plugin/issues/56)

 __1.4.6 (26-may-2019)__
 - ALL:  Swing color chooser is replaced by custom one